sommer/loxodo/README.txt

 * It might be good to be able to merge 2 databases together.
 * Add option to add users to vault from cli entirely.
+* Add support for multiple secondary password which can access database, to make database sharing possible with other users without knowing some shared password
+* Make crypto class and hide all crypto stuff there so we can use different, crypto algorithms e.g. AES
+* Add simple web interface ?
+* Test suite